AI Coding Assistants Integration

 Introduction

-The CERIT-SC AI infrastructure exposes Large Language Models (LLMs) through standard API protocols, allowing you to integrate powerful AI assistance directly into your local development environment.
-By connecting your tools to our backend, you can leverage high-performance models (such as qwen3-coder or gpt-oss-120b) for coding tasks without needing to run them on your own hardware or rely on external commercial providers.
+The CERIT-SC AI infrastructure exposes Large Language Models (LLMs) through standard API protocols, enabling you to integrate powerful AI assistance directly into your local development environment.
+By connecting your tools to our backend, you can leverage high-performance models (such as qwen3-coder or gpt-oss-120b) for coding tasks without running them on your own hardware or relying on external commercial providers.

-This chapter describes how to configure two popular tools to communicate with our API.
+This guide explains how to configure several popular tools to communicate with our API.

 Prerequisite: Before proceeding, ensure you have generated an API key from the AI Chat WebUI.
 You will need this key to authenticate your client.